 And if they tell you, then start the hunt for the best deal.
 Rabbits are always a good option.
 So are chickens, turkeys, quail, goats, and cattle.
 It is best to check the internet, Craigslist, and other local places to purchase the animals you need.

-Well, there are over 20 options to buy your homesteading friends and family.
-Each of these gifts are functional on most any homestead as well.
+Well, there are over 20-holiday gift ideas to buy your homesteading friends and family.
+Each of these gifts is functional on almost any homesteads.